philemonnwanne/k8s-hard/README.md

 # k8s-hard

-## Step by step instruction to deploy a Kubernetes cluster on Mac m1 systems using Vagrant and Vmware fusion
+## Step by step instruction to deploy a Kubernetes cluster on Mac m1 systems using KubeADM, Vagrant and Vmware fusion

+### Kubernetes Version: 1.30

 Clone the repo to your local PC
 ```bash